Metal processing, i.e., creating steel products

 What is metal processing?

-The term “metalworking” consists of several different activities aimed at changing the shape of metal parts by using appropriate processing techniques.
+Metalworking involves using various techniques to change the shape of metal parts.
 The purpose of metal processing is to change its dimensions and physical and chemical properties.
 Metal processing is a set of technological activities carried out in industrial plants around the world.
 It is especially important in factories and production plants.

 What are the methods of metalworking?